beeware/briefcase/docs/reference/commands/run.rst

 Run the test suite in the bundled app environment.
-Running ``run --test`` forces an update and rebuild, to ensure that the packaged application contains all the test dependencies and code.
+Running ``run --test`` forces an update and rebuild, to ensure that the packaged application contains all the test requirements and code.
 To prevent this update and build, use ``--no-update``.

 ``--no-update``